Overcoming Poverty & Food Insecurity

 We fund programs through numerous agencies which help tackle poverty across Vancouver Island.
 See our full list of Community Partners.

 We manage more than $900,000 in federal funds through Employment and Social Development Canada's Reaching Home: Canada's Homelessness Strategy.
 This funding is invested into several initiatives to tackle the systemic issues underlying poverty in our communities.

 We’ve partnered with the Cowichan Valley Regional District to provide free bus tickets to vulnerable people who don’t have regular access to transportation.
-Because of your donations, in 2018 we were able to distribute 6,264 tickets via 11 community agencies.
-That is a total value of $14,094 in bus tickets!
+Because of your donations, in 2020 we were able to distribute 3,740 tickets via 11 community agencies.

 United Way has brought bc211 to central and northern Vancouver Island. bc211 is a confidential telephone, texting, and online bc211.ca referral service providing free information for people in need .
 Highly-trained specialists link callers to services such as mental health supports, shelter and housing, legal aid, addictions treatment, newcomer services, food banks and more.
 The program operates in over 160 languages!
 You can call or text 2-1-1, 24 hours a day, seven days a week, 365 days a year.